io7lab/io7-platform-cloud/README.md

 ## io7-platform-reconfig.sh
 This sets the required intitial data such as the admin id, mqttws id and so on.
-If the io7 Platform instance needs to be clean up, then this script can be run again, then this will reset the data to the initial state.
+If the io7 Platform instance needs to be clean up without the reinstallation, then this script can be run again, then it will reset the data to the initial state.

 ## io7-platform-secure.sh
 This converts the existing non secure io7 Platform instance into TLS protected instance.